 The shuttle would definitely have space to transport Prado.
 Nevertheless, it looks pretty old’n’used, Could we really trust this vehicle?
 And what would all these poor selfie-addicted tourists do if we borrow the Atlantis for a few days to go to da outta space?

-Still, we have the impression we couldn’t find a real solution.
+Still, we have the impression we can’t find a real solution.
 Maybe it’s more useful to ask the Chinese what opportunities they currently offer.

 On to San Augustin Beach.
 Unfortunately, it’s not exactly beach weather.
 But it’s ok for a walk until rain starts.